anderturrezhf/tesing-dagger-and-clean-architecture/README.md

 goes the application related logic implementation (app-business-rules) and the models, repository pattern, POJOs according to possible backend logic and other abstractions (enterprise-business-rules)

-3. We have to work always with interfaces, not with the object directly in order to preserve the architecture correct.
-That's why on Dagger the return type is always the interface.

 4. Annotations go above only if they are used on a method.
 For variables or fields, they go immediately before they are declared.

-5. Use rxJava to preserve the Architecture rules instead of Callbacks.
-It is a really powerful tool.